Nucleus .Net Core CMS

 Example:

-Use a device with a web browser to test your site.
-You will need the IP address of your server, or its host name.
+6. Once you have completed this process, run the setup wizard.
+Use the IP address of your server, or its host name.
 By default, Nucleus is configured to use http on port 5000.

 http://host-name:5000